 Transient/Vacation Rentals in Ojai

-At the January 26, 2016 City Council meeting the Council voted to adopt the resolution confirming the existing ban on transient rentals in all zones.
+At the January 26, 2016 City Council meeting the Council voted to adopt resolution number 16-07 confirming the existing ban on transient rentals in all zones.
 Enforcement measures will be phased in with warnings being issued for the first four months.

 Short-Term Rental Enforcement Updates